bit101/manifesto/README.md

 ## Releases

-A Linux binary is included in the release.
-Building on MacOS and Windows should be possible and I may provide those later.
-But due to platform specific dependencies, cross compiling for different systems is more complex.
-I'll more likely just build the binary for each platform natively on that machine.
+Binaries for Linux and MacOS arm64 (Silicon/M-series) are included in the release.
+Building cross platform with external platform-specific dependencies is hard, so I'm mainly just going to build natively on the machines I have.
+I'll try to get a Windows build going soon.

 ## Building

+If you want a build on something else, these steps should work:

 1. Check out the repo.
 2. Run `go mod tidy` which should install the go dependencies.
 3. Install the [cairographics](https://cairographics.org) library for your platform and system.
 4. You will also need a supported C compiler such as `gcc`.
 This probably means installing `mingw` on Windows.
-5. The `build/Makefile` script has scripts for each platform that should work.
+5. The `build/Makefile` script has scripts for each platform that should get you started.